josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

   - 'web'
 coverImage: 'converting-to-sveltekit.png'
 coverRatio: '821 / 334'
 excerpt: I've been a fan of Svelte for years, but never had the opportunity to use it on a serious project before.
-So when I learned SvelteKit could do static rendering, it seemed like the perfect time.
+So when I found myself looking for a new platform for this site as SvelteKit entered open beta, it seemed like perfect timing.
 ---

 <script>